Nov 8 – Nov 13, 2020 Sun 5:30 PM – Fri 1:30 PM

 The experiential processes allow practice of the stages of conflict mediation and to apply the tools of “meditative behavior” in a realistic context.
 Participants receive international accreditation as DPC Facilitators upon completion.

 Please register early to secure your place in this program.
+Deadline to register for this program is October 25th, 2020

 What we do: